Rosi Sexton: Political activity

 In May 2019, Sexton was elected as a Green Party councillor in the Shirley West ward of the Solihull Metropolitan Borough Council.
 In the same election, her partner Stephen Caudwell was elected as Green Party councillor for the Castle Bromwich ward.
 She ran in Solihull as a parliamentary candidate in the 2019 general election, losing to Julian Knight and coming in fourth with 3.7% of the vote.

 On 28 June 2020, it was announced that Sexton would stand as a candidate in the Green Party of England and Wales leadership election.
-A website was created for her campaign.
 The results were announced on 9 September 2020: Sexton came second, beaten by incumbent leaders Jonathan Bartley and Siân Berry.